uwmadisoncals/cals-main-plugins/widgets-on-pages/readme.txt

 === Widgets on Pages ===
 Contributors: toddhalfpenny
 Donate link: https://datamad.co.uk/donate/
-Tags: widgets, widgets in page, widgets in post, sidebar, pages, post, shortcode, inline, widgetise, widgetize Requires at least: 2.8
+Tags: widgets, widgets in page, widgets in post, sidebar, pages, post, shortcode, inline, widgetise, widgetize, theme Requires at least: 2.8
-Tested up to: 4.7.4
+Tested up to: 4.7.5
-Stable tag: 1.0.4
+Stable tag: 1.1.0

 The easiest and highest rated way to Add Widgets or Sidebars to Posts and Pages using shortcodes or template tags.